CEED/Laghos/tests/REGRESSIONTEST.md

 3. Choose a number for NUM_PARALLEL_PROCESSORS.
 Your tests will be run both serially and in parallel.
 If you remove this line, your tests will only run in serial.
 4. The tests will be run sequentially (1, 2, 3, 4, ...).
 Create as many tests as
 desired following the given format.
-5. Any laghos commands should have the format $HEADER laghos ...
+5. Any laghos commands should have the format $LAGHOS ...
 6. Name your tests in testNames, which is an array of test names.
 If your test name is multiple words, separate the words with an underscore, rather than a space.